ronlawrence/cardano.github.io/_posts/2016-11-29-creating-an-engineering-blog.md

 Creating a Site
 ---
 You can create a site with no local development by creating and editing the site directly on github.
 Github runs Jekyll when you commit then it deploys your site.

+Personally I created the site initially following the excellent guide by [Jonathon Mcglone](http://jmcglone.com/guides/github-pages).
+Then to customise, add Bootstrap etc I pulled down the project locally, installed Jekly and used Visual Studio Code, on my Mac at home and Windows at work.

 I am not going to add a full tutorial when there is a great one already from [Jonathon Mcglone](http://jmcglone.com/guides/github-pages) or [Barry Clark](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).